-NOTE 9 - RETIREMENT SYSTEM The Housing Authority participates in the Housing Renewal and Agency Retirement Trust (HART), which is a defined contribution plan.
+NOTE 8 - RETIREMENT SYSTEM The Housing Authority participates in the Housing Renewal and Local Agency Retirement Plan, which is a defined contribution plan.
 The plan consists of employees of various local and regional housing authorities, urban renewal agencies, and other similar organizations.
 Through this plan, the Housing Authority provides pension benefits for all of its full-time employees.
-All full-time employees are eligible to participate in the plan on the first day of the month after completing one continual year of employment.
+All full-time employees are eligible to participate in the plan on the first day of completing one month of continuous and uninterrupted employment.

 Under a defined contribution plan, benefits depend solely on amounts contributed to the plan plus investment earnings.
 Each participant in the plan is required to make a monthly contribution equal to 6% of his effective compensation, and may make additional contributions.
-The employer is required to make monthly contributions equal to 14.5% of each participant's effective compensation.
+The employer is required to make monthly contributions equal to 8.5% of each participant's effective compensation.